renaldyh27/Analysis-on-Trips-and-Drivers/README.md

 # Project-Description
 This is a student project in collaboration with Tourmaline Labs, an AI mobility company that enables large enterprises to drive better business outcomes and more efficiently manage their transportation workforce.
-They collect data ranging from location data, trip data, driving behavior data, and other related data and we have been given a sample of their dataset to work on this project and assist them in bringing better business insights. **There are only screenshots to this project's dashboards on PowerBI given as a demo below, I am not able to share the data and the code that goes into processing the data in Python and SQL to keep the privacy of the company's data.**
+They collect data ranging from location data, trip data, driving behavior data, and other related data and we have been given a sample of their dataset to work on this project and assist them in bringing better business insights. **There are only screenshots to this project's dashboards on PowerBI given as a demo below, I am not able to share the data and the code that goes into processing the data in Python and SQL to keep the privacy of the company's data.** The PowerBI workbook file can be accessed here to interact with the dashboard's slicers and interactive charts (https://drive.google.com/file/d/18ejgrrql0CFWOk0yN5TMidHhvNMLaC52/view?usp=sharing)

 ## Data Overview